Chiazor-Daniel/ExamWise/README.md

     "explanation": "The correct answer is Paris because it is the capital city of France."
   }
   ```
+- **Response Note**: The API will return a JSON object with a single key, `audioDataUri`.
+The value of this key is a very long string, which is the entire audio file encoded in [base64 format](https://developer.mozilla.org/en-US/docs/Glossary/Base64).
+This is the expected behavior.
+Your mobile app can play this audio directly.

 - **Example Call (React Native)**:
   ```javascript
   const getAudio = async (text) => {